dirtslayer/rms/_posts/2017-10-18-fundscrip-fundraiser.md

 title: "Fundscrip fundraiser"
 date: 2017-10-18T19:47:59-06:00
 ---

-## Brief
+We are selling pre-paid shopping cards.
+A commision is donated to Redwater Minor Soccer, while the donor gets 100% of the value of the cost of the gift card.

-Sell pre-paid shopping cards and get a percentage commision donated to Redwater Minor Soccer.
-You need the invitation code to use the website.
-The invitation code is **NP42PP**
+The invitation code is required at the support a group login.
+The Redwater Minor Soccer invitation code is **NP42PP**

 ## PDF form
 Alternatively you can print out this pdf form and fill that in and give it to Kirsti.